LeonLok/Multi-Camera-Live-Object-Tracking/README.md

 This project was built and tested on Python 3.6.
 You can use the conda environment file to set up all dependencies.

+If environment.yml isn't working, try environment_windows.yml if you're on a Windows machine.

 ***
 ## Credits